italocc-git/nlw-return-impulse/README.md

 # Feedback Widget
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/italocc-git/nlw-return-impulse/blob/main/LICENSE)

-# Sobre o projeto
+# About the project

 http://nlw-return-impulse-lake-six.vercel.app/

-Feedback Widget é uma aplicação voltada para registros de reclamações ou ideias sugeridas pelo Usuário, ao enviar a reclamação o Responsável recebe via e-mail com o tipo de Feedback e com os comentários e emite uma screenshot da tela do usuário para esclarecer melhor sua mensagem.
+Feedback Widget is an application aimed at registering complaints or ideas suggested by the User, when sending the complaint the Responsible receives via email with the type of Feedback , with the comments and sends a screenshot of the user's screen to better clarify his message.

 ## Layout web
 ![Web](https://github.com/italocc-git/nlw-return-impulse/blob/main/web/src/assets/gif/gif-feedbacks-app-demo.gif)

-# Funcionalidades exclusivas :
+# Exclusive features :

-- Dark Mode ( de acordo com a configuração do sistema)
+- Dark Mode ( according to system configuration)
-- Página de Dashboard de feedbacks , de acordo com o usuário autenticado e Página de autenticação do usuário.
+- Feedbacks Dashboard Page , according to Authenticated User and User Authentication Page.
-- Header adicionado com informações do usuário logado.
+- Header added with logged in user information.
-- Criação da navegação das páginas.
+- Creation of page navigation.
-- Criação do serviço de autenticação pela Google e Facebook.
+- Creation of the authentication service by Google and Facebook.
-- Storage para salvar informações básicas de login pelo Facebook e Google.
+- Storage to save basic login information by Facebook and Google.

-# Tecnologias utilizadas
+# Technologies
 ## Back end
 - [Express](https://expressjs.com/)
 - [Prisma](https://www.prisma.io/)